 That is why researchers at Indiana University are looking for adults to take part in a study on assessing discrimination in people with and without serious mental illness.

-Your participation will help researchers examine pathways in which discrimination can impact Black and White populations and determine how stigma and discrimination intersect with serious mental illnesses (e.g., schizophrenia, schizoaffective, and bipolar disorder).
+Your participation will help researchers examine pathways in which discrimination can impact Black and White populations and determine how stigma and discrimination intersect with severe mental illnesses (e.g., schizophrenia, schizoaffective, and bipolar disorder).

 Who is Eligible

 - Are 18 years of age or older

 - No current or previous diagnosis of intellectual or developmental disability

 - No previous history or current psychotic symptoms (e.g., visual or auditory hallucinations)

 - Participate in an online survey (approx. 45-60 minutes)

 - Complete a series of tasks, including viewing images, writing a brief narrative, and questionnaires